Outlook Object Model Overview

 The MailItem object represents an e-mail message.
 MailItem objects are usually in folders, such as Inbox, Sent Items, and Outbox.
 MailItem exposes properties and methods that can be used to create and send e-mail messages.

-For an example that shows how to create an e-mail message, see How to: Programmatically create an email item.
+For an example that shows how to create an e-mail message, see How to: Create an E-Mail Item.

 The AppointmentItem object represents a meeting, a one-time appointment, or a recurring appointment or meeting in the Calendar folder.
 The AppointmentItem object includes methods that perform actions such as responding to or forwarding meeting requests, and properties that specify meeting details such as the location and time.

-For an example that shows how to create an appointment, see How to: Programmatically create a meeting request.
+For an example that shows how to create an appointment, see How to: Create a Meeting Request.

 The ContactItemobject represents a contact in the Contacts folder.
 ContactItem objects contain a variety of contact information for the people they represent, such as street addresses, e-mail addresses, and phone numbers.

-For an example that shows how to create a new contact, see How to: Programmatically add an entry to Outlook contacts.
-For an example that shows how to search for an existing contact, see How to: Programmatically search for a specific contact.
+For an example that shows how to create a new contact, see How to: Add an Entry to Outlook Contacts.
+For an example that shows how to search for an existing contact, see How to: Search for a Specific Contact.

 For complete information about the Outlook object model, you can refer to the Outlook primary interop assembly (PIA) reference and the VBA object model reference.

-The Outlook PIA reference documents the types in the primary interop assemblies for Outlook 2010.
-For more information, see Outlook 2010 primary interop assembly reference.
+The Outlook PIA reference documents the types in the primary interop assemblies for Outlook 2010 and Outlook 2007.
+This documentation is available from the following locations:

 In addition to providing information for all of the types in the PIAs, this documentation also provides additional information about the structure of the PIAs and code examples for common Outlook automation tasks.

 The VBA object model reference documents the Outlook object model as it is exposed to Visual Basic for Applications (VBA) code.
-For more information, see Outlook 2010 object model reference.
+The VBA object model reference for Outlook is available from the following locations: